florianbgt/myblog/content/Django_Allauth_Email_Login/index.md

 Email authentication would be much better right?
 Fortunately, there is a easy solution, [Django Allauth](https://django-allauth.readthedocs.io)

-You can find the final source code on my Github: https://github.com/florianbgt/django-allauth
+You can find the final source code on [my Github](https://github.com/florianbgt/django-allauth)

 ## 1) Setting up the project